-Early treatments of rectification in biological channels, then called ionic conductances, ([53]; Appendix of [66]) in fact drew heavily on (nearly) contemporaneous treatments of rectification in diodes [121], but none of these were consistent: they assumed the electric field, instead of computing it.
+Rectification in biological membranes.
+Early treatments of rectification in biological membranes, then called ionic conductances, ([53]; Appendix of [67]) in fact drew heavily on (nearly) contemporaneous treatments of rectification in diodes [122], but none of these were consistent: they assumed the electric field, instead of computing it.
 The charge in the system did not produce the assumed electric field if substituted into Poisson's equation.
 Goldman [53], then a graduate student of K.C.
-Cole, recognized the problem, but did not know how to remedy it, nor did these workers [53, 66] understand that electric fields were not constant in any sense, including space (numerous personal communications to me from K.S.
+Cole, recognized the problem, but did not know how to remedy it, nor did these workers [53, 67] understand that electric fields were not constant in any sense, including space (numerous personal communications to me from K.S.
 Cole, 1960-1962, and A.L.
 Hodgkin, 1960-1995).

-Semiconductor physicists understood that consistent treatments produced electric fields that varied greatly with conditions, as the fields change to force continuity of current [145].
-Indeed, transistor design would not be possible [133, 147, 151, 153] if computational electronics had assumed constant fields the way some physicists [121] did early on, but not for long [122].
-Biophysicists were evidently not aware of the evolution of Mott's understanding.
+Semiconductor physicists understood that consistent treatments produced electric fields that varied greatly with conditions, as the fields change to force continuity of current [148].
+Indeed, transistor design would not be possible [135, 150, 154, 156] if computational electronics had assumed constant fields the way some physicists [122] did early on, but not for long [123].
+Biophysicists were evidently not aware of the evolution of Mott's understanding [61].

 In biophysics the importance of computing the fields from the charges (so the fields and charges were consistent) was not realized (as far as I know) until much later [36-38].
-Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein) [11, 14-17, 20-22, 54, 96-105, 135, 148].
+Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein)

+[11, 14-17, 20-22, 54, 61, 97-106, 137, 151].
 Change of shape of the electric field with concentrations, amino acid composition of the channel protein, and so on were and still are often ignored.
 As a prominent physical chemist once told me "Computing the properties of a protein without including the ionized acid and base groups is like studying a galaxy without stars."